Whiteknight/CastIron/docs/maponto.md

 SELECT Id, [Type], [Value] FROM ContactMethod WHERE PersonId = @id;
 ```

-The later might be a bit more involved depending on the query.
+The other query, loading out multiple Person records, might be a bit more involved depending on the query.
 We'll look at that in a bit.
 First, let's put this all together into a single query object which loads a single person by ID:

 ```csharp
 public class LoadOnePersonQuery : ISqlQuery<Person>